goodyhsu/CSI5341_FSR/README.md

 ## Performance of Different Backbones / FSR
 Row: backbone, column: FSR.
-The values in the cells are in the represented as average accuracies using 4 different adversarial attack schemes.
+The values in the cells are represented as original accuracies / average accuracies using 4 different adversarial attack schemes.

 |          | CIFAR10  | CIFAR100 | MNIST    | SVHN     |TinyImageNet |
 |----------|----------|----------|----------|----------|----------|